Chasing Charizards: What Are Pokémon Cards Worth?

 The best way to research Pokémon card prices is to look at real life selling history.
 After all, Pokémon cards are only worth what someone is willing to pay.
 Check out these three resources to see what your Pokémon cards are worth:

-• eBay has the largest collection of Pokémon cards for sale online
+• eBay has the largest collection of Pokémon cards for sale online.

-• TCGPlayer is an online store for buying and selling trading cards, with card prices that reflect the average sale price of said cards within the TCGPlayer store
+• TCGPlayer is an online store for buying and selling trading cards, with card prices that reflect the average sale price of said cards within the TCGPlayer store.

 If you have a lot of Pokémon cards but don’t want to go through the hassle of selling individual items, there are places where you can sell Pokémon cards in bulk.
 Just know that you’ll be leaving money on the table if you choose to go this route.